cmalven/sass-toolkit/README.md

 );
 ```

-Each set in `$fluid-sizes` can have any key (e.g. `s`) and _must_ include at least a `default` key/value, and can optionally include any other key/value pair representing another breakpoint.
+Each set in `$sizes` can have any key (e.g. `s`) and _must_ include at least a `default` key/value, and can optionally include any other key/value pair representing another breakpoint.
 Each key/value pair inside of a set should have a key that matches a value from you `$mq-breakpoints` map, and a value that matches the desired value when the viewport width is at that breakpoint.

 The `default` key here represents the minimum possible size/value, as defined by the `$fluid-min-width` variable, which is `320px` by default.
 You can adjust this value by setting a `$fluid-min-width` variable to the smallest possible viewport width you want to handle.